liefkeannabelle/maky/design/api-specification-new.md

 }
 ```

-***
+---

 ### POST /api/RecommendationEngine/requestChordRecommendation

 **Description:** A stateless version of the recommendation logic.
-Suggests the next chord to learn based on raw inputs.
+Suggests the next chord to learn.

 **Requirements:**

 *   `knownChords` is a proper subset of chords in `allSongs`.

 **Effects:**

 *   Returns a single chord string that maximizes song unlock potential.

 **Request Body:**